epiclabs-io/winman/README.md

 ## Dependencies

-This package is based on github.com/rivo/tview (and its dependencies)
+This package works with [tview](github.com/rivo/tview) and its dependencies.

 ## Your Feedback